Rumas97/Covid-Travel-Advice/README.md

     - email address
     - password

-- GET /auth/login (login page)
+- GET /auth/login (login page) **DONE**

   - redirects to /homepage or /create-information
   - renders the /login-form.hbs
   - if log in as admin, you go to the /verify-entries.hbs page

 - POST /auth/login --> ASK LUIS: should we put the admin and user on the same POST?
+WE NEED ANOTHER GET ANOTHER POST FOR LOGIN AS ADMIN **DONE**

   - redirects to /homepage or /create-information
   - body: